carehart/awesome-cf-compose/README.md

 docker-compose down
 ```

-## Considerations regarding configuration

-Whether using or contributing to the repository, note  the following considerations.

-### Considerations regarding use of CF containers
+## Considerations regarding use of CF containers

 As a heads-up especially for those using the Adobe CF Docker images (though the concepts apply also in degrees to the Ortus CF/Lucee and native Lucee images), please note that the Adobe CF Docker images do offer many configuration options which are not being demonstrated in most of these simple examples.
 For more information on those options, see the [docs on using the Adobe Docker images](https://helpx.adobe.com/coldfusion/using/docker-images-coldfusion.html).